 Already online services are popping up that will print designs created by customers, often providing these customized items at a lower cost than possible using conventional methods.
 These operations are becoming so popular that many are claiming to have difficulty keeping up with demand.

-Because of the 3D printer’s potential for lowering production costs, particularly because of the ability to create objects with a minimal labor force, many proponents say the technology eventually will be able to help industry compete in an era of declining numbers of low wage workers.
+Because of the 3D printer's potential for lowering production costs, particularly because of the ability to create objects with a minimal labor force, many proponents say the technology eventually will be able to help the industry compete in an era of declining numbers of low-wage workers.
 This theory, however, presupposes an extreme reduction or elimination of poverty as developing nations improve their economies and catch up with the developed states.
-At least equally likely, therefore, will be the reduction in low skill production jobs as 3D printers take over.
+At least equally likely, therefore, will be the reduction in low-skill production jobs as 3D printers take over.

 Currently, 3D printing is seeing increasing growth in the area of medical devices, such as hearing aids, implants, and dental restoration devices, that are made specifically for the individual patient.
 The consumer side of the ledger, however, could dwarf anything 3D printers are being used for today, according to Mr. Reichental.
 That already is looking like it will open the door to illegal uses or criminal applications.

 Groups are presently working on improving the design and construction of a 3D-printed gun, which, if completed as a reliable weapon, could easily pass through a metal detector and be taken into a school or onto a plane.
 This could expand into designs for other, more powerful weapons where the code could be easily passed around on the Internet and downloaded and printed anywhere, making it difficult if not impossible to track and trace.